 Flexible access to leveraged exposure across a range of asset classes.

-Warrants provide investors an alternative way to invest in a variety of tradable assets and the opportunity to access higher growth while reducing exposure to any one particular asset or risk.
-They derive their value from an underlying asset such as a security, an index, a commodity, a currency or an interest rate.
-Certain warrants investors with the option to buy or sell the underlying assets at a predetermined price.
-Alternatively, other warrants offer cash payments that reflect of the underlying asset at a particular time.
+Warrants provide investors an alternative way to invest in a variety of tradable assets and the opportunity to access higher growth or reduce exposure to any one particular asset or risk.
+Warrants derive their value from an underlying asset such as a security, index, commodity, currency or interest rate.
+Certain warrants offer investors the option to buy or sell the underlying assets at a predetermined price.
+Alternatively, other warrants offer cash payments that reflect the price of the underlying asset at a particular time.

-Warrants can provide diversification to a portfolio or offer the potential to leverage market shifts.
-There are varying styles of warrants and ways in which they can be used, depending on investors risk appetite, personal circumstances and investment objectives.
+Warrants can provide diversification to a portfolio or offer leveraged exposure to an underlying asset.
+There are varying styles of warrants and ways in which they can be used, depending on investors' risk appetite, personal circumstances and investment objectives.

 Read the explanatory booklet, Investing in Warrants, on what you need to know before investing.